sabyrzhan/learning-progress/software_engineering.md

         1. Interface inheritance
         2. The adapter apttern
 5. D - Dependency Inversion Principle
-    1. Most classes should depend on abstractions but not on implementation details
+    1. Most classes should depend on abstractions but not on implementation details.
+That is highler level modules should not depend on lower level modules.
     2. Abstractions focus on WHAT, implementation focus on HOW - which means details depend on interfaces not vice versa
     3. Classes should be explicit on their dependencies
     4. Clients should inject dependencies when they create other classes